sagieinav/obsidian-cs-knowledge-base/README.md

 This repository serves as a public archive and knowledge base of my Computer Science education notes.
 It's shared to potentially benefit friends, other students or individuals interested in these topics.
 ## 2 Contents
-**DISCLAIMER:** Most of the contents within the vault are written in Hebrew.
+**DISCLAIMER:** Most of the contents in this vault are written in Hebrew.

 This repository contains the structure and content of my Obsidian vault, specifically related to Computer Science studies: